 So far, I’m tolerating the drugs pretty well.
 I didn’t sleep well the last couple of nights.
 I had some weird dreams and woke up a couple of times in the middle of the night.
 I’m also sick again, so I don’t know how much tired to attribute to chemo, not getting good sleep or being sick.
 My stomach seems to be okay outside of a few things I could have chosen differently to eat.
 The only thing I’m noticing is a lingering headache, which could be the chemo.
 My neighbor, who’s also on chemo, gets nasty headaches from hers sometimes, so this is somewhat expected on my part.

 I’ve now stocked up on surgical masks for those days I need to go out for errands and be out amongst the crowds.
 This time of year I get hyper-aware of people not taking better care of themselves, and also not taking care not to spread colds and flu, which as you already know, ticks me off.
 I’ve also gotten a big bottle of hand sanitizer to refill the smaller ones I now carry in my coat, purse and in my truck.
 I was just buying the little ones as needed, but that’s going to get cost-prohibitive in a hurry.
 Now, I guess it’s time to just hunker down and get through this day by day.

 I don’t mean for this to be an addendum or a last thought by any means.
-I cannot say enough good things about how this process is unfolding with my care team at Virginia Mason.
+I cannot say enough good things about how this process is unfolding with my care team at My Hospital.
 Everyone so far has been very attentive and willing to help with every aspect of my care.
 I’m so grateful to have a team like this working with me.